Chained computerized adaptive testing for the Force Concept Inventory: Discussion

+As an example of how instructors might interpret Chain-CAT results, we could analyze the impact of specific instructional events, as suggested by Heckler and Sayre \cite{Heckler2010}.
+For instance, if providing feedback on homework is followed by a sharp increase in students' conceptual understanding, this could serve as evidence of the effectiveness of the instructional method.
+Furthermore, one may find unexpected changes in the proficiency estimate, for example, decay, as observed in Ref.~\cite{Heckler2010}.
+The state of understanding that appeared to have temporarily improved was actually unstable and can be interpreted as insufficient understanding.
+Researchers can use the Chain-CAT as an alternative tool to investigate the nature of student understanding.

+Chain-CAT FCI would be particularly suitable for use in first-year university courses with high school physics as a prerequisite.
+In Japan, most first-year students who study mechanics at the university level have already encountered mechanics in high school, but their high school education tends to emphasize solving problems using formulas.
+University courses, especially those employing active learning methods such as tutorials, provide a more appropriate context for analyzing how students' conceptual understanding develops.

 \paragraph*{Development of Chain-CAT feedback system} The following issues are needed to develop the feedback system based on Chain-CAT FCI.
 First, it is necessary to develop a method to analyze the progression of individual proficiency.
-Our simulation results showed a clear progression trend as shown in Fig.~\ref{Fig2}, because the statistics were calculated using 10 000 simulated responses at each time point.
+Our simulation results showed a clear progression trend as shown in Fig.~\ref{Fig2}, because the statistics were calculated using 10 000 simulated responses at each session.
 However, for an individual respondent, the progression of proficiency fluctuates much more, which makes it difficult to understand the state of the student precisely.
-Therefore, we may need to estimate a student's state based on the analysis of multiple test results, for example, by calculating a time average.
-It might be appropriate to group the proficiency estimates into several levels as in \cite{Choi2020}.
+(As mentioned above, although the sample size is small, no significant fluctuations were observed in the surveys conducted with actual students.
+However, it remains possible that such fluctuations could appear in other contexts.)
+Therefore, we may need to estimate a student's state based on the analysis of multiple test results, for example, by calculating an average across multiple sessions.
+It might be appropriate to group the proficiency estimates into several levels, as in Ref.~\cite{Choi2020}.